Sunday, 6 October 2024

 It’s perhaps in this context that we can understand that they have also de-centralised the history of the church from Jerusalem, and re-centred it upon Brooklyn USA at the climax of history.
 Shifting the centre like this is apocalypticism on steroids.
 They shouldn’t be offended if it raises an eyebrow.

-The strange way that ancient prophecies based on Judean circumstances were pulled out of shape by a small group of 20th century American men in Brooklyn into actually being prophecies about themselves (!!!) is self-serving and sadly a misuse of religion.
+The strange way that ancient prophecies of Judean provenance were pulled out of shape by a small group of 20th century American men in Brooklyn into actually being prophecies about themselves (!!!) is so self-serving, sadly a misuse of religion.

 It's also difficult to see all this as respectful of a very Jewish Jesus of Nazareth.
 But as we have seen, they also do not believe that they are representatives of Jesus.